datarefuge/workflow/docs/harvesting.md

 - Create an account on the DataRefuge Slack using this [slack-in](https://rauchg-slackin-qonsfhhvxs.now.sh/) (or use the Slack team recommended by your event organizers).
 This is where people share expertise and answer each other's questions.
 - You might also need other software and utilities set up on your computer, depending on the harvesting methods you use.
 - Harvesters should start by reading this document, which outlines the steps for constructing a proper data archive of the highest possible integrity.
 The primary focus of this document is on _semi-automated harvesting as part of a team_, and the workflow described is best-suited for volunteers working to preserve small and medium-sized collections.
 Where possible, we try to link out to other options appropriate to other circumstances.
 - If you need any assistance:
     - Talk to your DataRescue guide if you are at an in-person event
-        - Or post questions on Slack in the #Researchers/Harvesters channel (or other channel recommended by your event organizers).
+    - Or post questions in the DataRefuge Slack `#harvesters` channel (or other channel recommended by your event organizers).

 <div class = "note">
   <strong>Using Archivers App</strong> <br />